govdirectory/website/README.md

 During the accelerator, which ends in October, we have defined a Minimale Vialble Prodcut (MVP) to: "As an MVP we want to create a working website where people can search, filter and add data about Swedish and British public institutions and their social media accounts."

+Specifically we want to acknowledge all the help our coach [Fabian Gampp](https://www.fabiangampp.de/) has given us.
+Besides general good mentorship, we wouldn't have had such a bold direction of the design of the website without him.

 ### Matomo server

 [Wikimedia Sverige](https://github.com/Wikimedia-Sverige) is graciously providing us with Matomo analytics.
 [The dashboard](https://matomo.wikimedia.se/index.php?module=CoreHome&idSite=7) has been made publicly accessible.